AsimovNo9/ScrewDetection/README.md

 ```bash
 git clone  https://github.com/AsimovNo9/ScrewDetection.git
 ```
-2. Run the run_me.py file using your choice of IDE or your commandline
+2. Run the run_me.py file using your choice of IDE or your commandline (uncomment lines if they are commented)
 ```bash
 python ./run_me.py
 ```